 Some systems can require external heating of the cylinder to maintain flow.
-In such cases, an engineering review shall be completed to ensure the temperature never exceeds 50 $^{\circ}$ C (122 $^{\circ}$ F) and to ensure the cylinder never becomes liquid full.
+In such cases, an engineering review shall be completed to ensure the temperature shall not exceeds the specified national regulation of an upper-limit temperature (e.g., 50 °C or 40 °C) and to ensure the cylinder never becomes liquid full.
+In Japan this value is 40 °C